10 Powerful Onboarding Process Examples You Need to Try

 3. Pair New Hires with an Onboarding Buddy

-Workplace friendships and positive team relationships can be a huge boon for employee engagement and retention.
 In addition to giving your new hire a brief introduction to the team, assign them a partner or buddy to help them get those friendships started early.

-An onboarding buddy also helps new hires build crucial connections not just to the people but to the organization as well, including:
+Having work friends builds crucial connections not just to the people but to the organization as well, including:

-- Giving new hires an insider’s understanding of the culture and structure of the organization
+- Giving new hires an insider’s understanding of the culture and structure of the organization.

 4. Send Company Swag